0PEIN0/bash-helpers/README.md

 ### Notes:

-1. Take regular fetches from ***bash-helpers*** remote repository to get the latest updates/additions.
-After it update don't forget to source it.
-You can source it by running this command: `source ~/.bashrc`.
+1. Estimated total installation time is 2-3 hours for fresh new OS installation, although will vary based on machine and network connection performance.
-2. Estimated total installation time is 2-3 hours for fresh new OS installation, although will vary based on machine and network connection performance.
+2. Use command `uap` to update systems daily for ***non sudo*** users.